fluidos-project/WP7_robotic_logistics/FluidosIntegration/Readme.md

 ## Questions:
-- the liqo affinity  trick that I used before, does it work in fluidos too? (probably not, in fluidos there should be an orchestrator)
+- come facciamo a spostare un pod usando fluidos ed evitando la replica a zero?

-- what about the fluidos node orchestrator? does it exist at least in part?
+  - what about the fluidos meta orchestrator? does it exist at least in part?
 I would like to move the workload according to a logic if I can

-- do I need to do anything on the edge? like advertising a subset of the node?
+- dobbiamo creare un flavour o cosi va gia bene.

 - il podfilter mi sembra abbastanza stupido/inutile come filtro
-- quando il solver è creato trova il peering candidate ma può anche fare la allocation e reservation, quando è rimosso le rimuove automaticamente?
-- what is the provider id of a flavour and why does it exist?
+- come fa fluidos a rimuovere il peering?
 - what does it mean for a flavour to be available? it seems that when I create a flavour this is automatically unavailable
-- non dovrebbe piu essere necessario fare l'offload con liqo una volta che uso fluidos? come avviene l'offload esattamente?

 - vedo un intentID ma non vedo un intent CRD da nessuna parte, cosa si intende per intent?
+- come fa fluidos ad offloadare un namespace?
 - FLUIDOS si occupa solo di fare peering? come vengono eliminati i peering? se elimino il solver il peering rimane! se tipo cambio il valore del solver automaticamente il peering viene eliminato?
-## Ideas
-1. solver lato consumer needed
-2. instead of flavour initially you can use an annotation on the node
-3. reservation, purchase and allocation (should happen automatically)